ricksonsimioni/UMAP2024-On-the-need-for-configurable-travel-recommender-systems-A-systematic-mapping-study/README.md

 Replication package
 -------------------

-The list of all the papers retrieved from the queries is available for download <a href="https://www.file.io/faqh/download/vn1r1Ei2aYYl" title="Download" download>here</a>.
+The list of all the papers retrieved from the queries is available for download <a href="https://www.file.io/faqh/download/vn1r1Ei2aYYl" title="Download" download>here</a> and in this repository in the file named _papers_list.xlxs_.
 The spreadsheet is divided into three tabs:

 - All retrieved papers
   > This list contains the raw data retrieval with all the papers fetched using the available queries above.